matthew-5pl/matthew-5pl/README.md

 ### Matteo Forlani
-he/they - aspriring c programmer<br>
-loves to tinker with mcus and homebrew dev
+he/they - loves to tinker with MCUs and homebrew dev, mostly fails 🥲